zenstruck/schedule-bundle/doc/extending.md

                 'onBuildSchedule',
                 /*
                  * The actual building of the schedule happens at priority "0".
-                 * We set to a lower priority to ensure all tasks are defined.
+                 * We set to a lower priority to ensure all tasks have been defined.
                  */
                 -100,
             ],